Napa County Landmarks Board of Directors 2020

 Annie Schaefer, Administrative Assistant

 Annie Schaefer is the administrative assistant for Napa County Landmarks.
-She is a Napa native and an active member with the American Red Cross California North West Chapter.
-Her interest in local Napa County history brings added enthusiasm to this position.
+She is a Napa native and has a strong interest in local Napa County history which brings added enthusiasm to this position.